nomadxxxx/fast-brave-debloater/README.md

 ❌ No more LeoAI Chat suggestions

-❌ No more unnecessary background processes
+❌ No more unnecessary background processes (e.g. Brave Sync)

-## Improves Performance

 ✅ Enables GPU acceleration for smoother browsing